Rukeh/VnManager/README.md

 python main.py
 ```

-> **For information:** As the project is still in early build, its not a recommended way to download it, but its all there is for now; An executable file for windows will be available in version 0.2
+> **For information: For source** As the project is still in early build, its not a recommended way to download it, but its all there is for now for other distros.

 > **Linux/Wayland:** If the window doesn't open, try `GDK_BACKEND=x11 python main.py`